Proven Track Record

 About Katherine Gallo

-Katherine Gallo is an expert in complex Discovery issues and actively involved in Alternative Dispute Resolution (ADR) since 1994.
+Katherine Gallo is an expert in complex Discovery issues and has been actively involved in Alternative Dispute Resolution (ADR) since 1994.
 Ms. Gallo is known for her seminars on Discovery and her Discovery blog resolvingdiscoverydisputes.com

 As a trial attorney, Ms. Gallo managed a full case load of personal injury, product liability and commercial litigation matters.